Turco-Mongol tradition: Religion

 In order to successfully expand Islam, the Mongols built mosques and other "elaborate places" requiring baths—an important element of Muslim culture.
 Sarai attracted merchants from other countries.
 The slave trade flourished due to strengthening ties with the Mamluk Sultanate.
 Growth of wealth and increasing demand for products typically produce population growth, and so it was with Sarai.
 Housing in the region increased, which transformed the capital into the centre of a large Muslim Sultanate.

 In the Chagatai Khanate, Mubarak Shah converted to Islam, and over time, the Chagatai elite became entirely Islamized.
 The Chagatai Khanate was succeeded by the Timurid Empire in Central Asia, founded by the Turco-Mongol warrior Timur.
 According to John Joseph Saunders, Timur was "the product of an Islamized and Iranized society", and not steppe nomadic.
 To legitimize his conquests, Timur relied on Islamic symbols and language, referred to himself as the "Sword of Islam", and patronized educational and religious institutions.
 He converted nearly all the Borjigin leaders to Islam during his lifetime.
 Timur decisively defeated the Christian Knights Hospitaller at the Siege of Smyrna, styling himself a ghazi.

-Turkification in the Mongol Empire
+Turkification and cultural assimilation

+In both the Golden Horde and Chagatai Khanate cases, the Turkification and development of Turco-Persian tradition existed, but with a rather different process.
+This is due to, according from Soviet Mongolist Boris Vladimirtsov, who emphasized that "the Mongols who moved westward were quickly Turkified and generally assimilated into the surrounding ethnographic environment, which was more or less akin to them."
+However, he added that in northern Central Asia the process of adopting "Muslim" culture by the Mongols proceeded more slowly than in Persia and the Central Asian heartland of Transoxiana, Khorasan, Khwarazm, and Tarim Basin, due to their close proximity to other ethnically related Turkic nomads.